 The Commission has been organizing a series of information exchanges to engage and involve residents in the next phases of the Chevy Chase Small Area Plan process, led by the District’s Office of Planning.

 The process last spring addressed broader questions of “WHY” and “WHAT” (vision and goals — see: https://publicinput.com/P1554).
-This Fall the small area planning process will address specific questions of “HOW” and “WHERE” by focusing on urban design and developing specific recommendations intended to realize the vision and goals for the Connecticut Avenue corridor.
+Since the Fall the small area planning process has been addressing specific questions of “HOW” and “WHERE” by focusing on urban design and developing specific recommendations intended to realize the vision and goals for the Connecticut Avenue corridor.

-SESSION 1: Wednesday, September 22nd, 7-8 PM, “SmallArea Plans: An Outside Expert Talks About What to Look For, Ask About, & What to Avoid” with Jeff Farner, Deputy Director, Department of Planning & Zoning, City of Alexandria, VA.
+SESSION 1: Wednesday, September 22, 2021, 7-8 PM, “Small Area Plans: An Outside Expert Talks About What to Look For, Ask About, & What to Avoid” with Jeff Farner, Deputy Director, Department of Planning & Zoning, City of Alexandria, VA.
 Over forty neighbors showed up for our kick-off session.
 Click on the session title above for links to the Video Recording and Q&As/Chat.